parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 ![Hand image](/assets/imgs/2018-03-03-parloma-imgs/IMG_0282.png)

-Post-processing has been critical in order to make the printed parts fit together or slide in case of joints.
+Post-processing has been critical in order to make the printed parts fit together and slide in case of joints.
+Bowden pipes made out of teflon [(PTFE)](https://en.wikipedia.org/wiki/Polytetrafluoroethylene) has been used to route the artificial tendos through smooth paths within the palm end the forearm toward the motor's pulleys.